NHSDigital/rap-community-of-practice/docs/training_resources/python/data-classes.md

 You don't have to define a `__postinit__` method but it can be useful in certain situations.

+### Open-source validation libraries
+For more advanced use-cases, there are open-source libraries of validations which build on the idea of data classes - one widely used example is [Pydantic](https://docs.pydantic.dev/latest/) which is definitely worth exploring once you've understood the concepts introduced in this guide!

 ## Further reading

 - [Data classes guide on Data Quest](https://www.dataquest.io/blog/how-to-use-python-data-classes/)